 What is MRSA?

 MRSA is a type of bacterium that can resist the effects of many common antibiotics.
-This ability makes MRSA infections much more difficult to cure.
+This ability makes MRSA infections much more difficult to treat.

 MRSA first surfaced in hospitals, where it often caused serious bloodstream infections in people who were sick with other diseases and conditions.
 Now there are varieties of MRSA that occur in nonhospital settings.
 These infections typically affect the skin of otherwise healthy individuals — such as student athletes.